 In addition to two top-notch golf courses, Sun ‘N Lake has a great practice facility located across the parking lot from the clubhouse.
 The driving range is big enough to hit every club in the bag.
 Inside the clubhouse you’ll find a pro shop stocked with all of the latest equipment and logoed apparel as well as the Island View Lakefront Restaurant and Pub, a great place to grab some good food and drink after your round.
 The restaurant is open from 11am – 8pm Monday – Saturday and 11am – 6pm on Sunday.

 For the most part, the tee shot landing areas are generous, the greens are incredible and the emphasis is on the short game.
-Some greens are open in front and receptive to the senior-friendly bump-and-run shot but the majority are elevated with bunkers in front and require you to carry it on to the green.
+Some greens are open in front and receptive to the senior-friendly bump-and-run shot, but the majority are elevated with bunkers in front and require you to carry your approach on to the green.
 Distance is also key as many greens have multiple tiers and being on the same tier as the hole can shave several strokes.

 Turtle Run is a lot of fun to play regardless of your ability.
-It will challenge not only your physical ability but also make you think your way around the course as well.
+It will challenge not only your physical ability but also make you think your way around the course.
 To schedule a tee time, give them a call at 863.385.4830 or visit them online at www.sunlakegolfclub.com.